magneticio/vamp.io/content/resources/using vamp/environment-variables.md

       ENCODING_TYPE: 'UTF8'   # injected into the backend MySQL container
 ```

-You can do everything with `environment_variables` but `constants` allow you to just be a little bit cleaner with regard to what you want to expose and what not.
+You can do everything with `environment_variables` but `constants` (see below) allow you to just be a little bit cleaner with regard to what you want to expose and what not.

 ## Environment variable scope